Quantum Reservoir Computing Implementations for Classical and Quantum Problems: Quantum Physical Reservoir Computing Approach for Open Quantum Systems

-Furthermore, we extended the run time of the reservoir from $10\omega_0 ^{-1}$ to $100\omega_0^{-1}$ (see Fig. 3(d)), and remarkably we find that efficacy of the reservoir increases greatly now with average errors in the range of $10^{-8}$.
-The QPRC approach is not only simply maintaining a representation of the input state but is performing useful computation due to the expansion of the input into a higher dimensional computational space brought about by its intricate non-Markovian dynamics.
+Furthermore, we extended the run time of the reservoir from $10\omega_0 ^{-1}$ to $100\omega_0^{-1}$ (see Fig. \ref{fig:QPredLCTOLCLong}), and remarkably we find that the efficacy of the reservoir increases greatly now with average errors in the range of $10^{-8}$.
+Some structure does appear in these errors.
+Notably, that the QPRC is best at reproducing the dynamics of a cavity that is the same as it's own depicted by the diagonal from the top left to the bottom right.
+The QPRC framework is not simply maintaining a representation of the input state but is performing useful computation due to the expansion of the input into a higher dimensional computational space brought about by its intricate non-Markovian dynamics.